tlrmendonca/bookstore-backend/README.md

 4. Auth is literally just for show.
 In a real scenario, there would be at least roles with permissions and tokens would bear a role rather than just being accepted by default.
 A login system would kind of be required, but that's out of scope for this demo.

+5. Tests do not cover the vast majority of the application.

 ### Structure:
 ```
 /app/